marcusasar/ev-sales-time-series-analysis/analysis/ev_sales_growth_insights.md

 💡**Insight:**
 The annual growth rate of global electric vehicle (EV) sales peaked dramatically between **2010 and 2011** at **555.68%**, followed by steady growth with a small rise of **1.11%** from **2018 to 2019**.
 Growth reached another peak in **2021** before declining in **2023**.

-This pattern indicates that EV adoption accelerated rapidly during the early stage, then experienced fluctuations likely due to market maturation and external factors the trade war between America and China.
+This pattern indicates that EV adoption accelerated rapidly during the early stage, then experienced fluctuations likely due to market maturation and external factors like the trade war between America and China, because these countries are the major manufacturers of EVs.

 ---